moonburnt/p3dss/README.md

 its possible to use it in literally any project.
 It also has been relicensed under more permissive license, so now its possible to use it in proprietary projects too.

+## Development Status:

+Work in progress.
+While I generally try to make each update stable, there may be changes requiring code adjustments.
+If you will consider to use this library - refer to the particular version in your project's dependencies.

 ## Dependencies:

 This project depends solely on panda3d and nothing else.